remoteoss/json-schema-form/MIGRATING.md

      * A null value will be treated as undefined.
      * When true, providing a value to a schema that is `false`,
      * the validation will succeed instead of returning a type error.
      * This was a bug in v0, we fixed it in v1.
-If you need the same behavior, set this to true.
+If you need the same wrong behavior, set this to true.
      * @default false
      * @example
      * ```ts